ekimb/mapquik/README.md

 ## Output

-The output of `hifimap` is a regular PAF file.
+The output of `mapquik` is a regular PAF file.

 ## Running an example

 A sample set of reads and a reference are provided in the `example/` folder.
-To run `hifimap` on it, type:
+To run `mapquik` on it, type:

 ```
 cd example
-../target/release/hifimap pbsim-ecoli.10X.100k.fa --reference  ecoli.genome.100k.fa -k 5 -d 0.05 -l 12 -f 0
+../target/release/mapquik pbsim-ecoli.10X.100k.fa --reference  ecoli.genome.100k.fa -k 5 -d 0.05 -l 12 -f 0
 ```

 ## Parameters

 For further information on usage and parameters, run

-`target/release/hifimap -h`
+`target/release/mapquik -h`

 for a one-line summary of each flag, or run

-`target/release/hifimap --help`
+`target/release/mapquik --help`

 for a lengthy explanation of each flag.